Darth Maul: Apprentice

-Darth Maul: Apprentice is a short German Star Wars-based fan film, created by Shawn Bu and Vi-Dan Tran of the German-based film company, T7 Production.
+Darth Maul: Apprentice is a 2016 English-language German short science fiction fan film written and directed by Shawn Bu, and produced by T7 Production.
 The film focuses around Darth Maul, a villain of the Star Wars franchise, in particular Star Wars: Episode I – The Phantom Menace, of which this fan film is set before.
 As of January 2022, it has amassed over 30 million views.

 Plot

 On an unknown planet, Darth Maul trains his own abilities and studies his opponents to complete his Sith training under Darth Sidious.
 During his training, a drone stationed in orbit around the planet reports an approaching spaceship.
 To remain hidden and complete his training in secret, Maul sets out to kill the intruders before they discover his hiding place and report it.
 It is revealed that the group consists of six Jedi.
 Maul swiftly kills a Jedi scout, which gains the other five Jedi's attention, and they fight him.
 Despite being outnumbered, Maul successfully kills the other Jedi, except for a Jedi Master and his Padawan.
 They manage to get the upper hand however, and Maul appears to retreat.
 The Jedi follow him through a canyon, but run into a trap set up by Maul.
 He overpowers the Padawan and kills the Jedi Master.
 Right when Maul is about to kill the Padawan, one of the presumed dead Jedi intervenes, and this gives enough time for the Padawan to run.
 Maul catches up with the Padawan in the middle of a clearing however, and they continue to duel.
 Maul fights her to the ground, and is hesitant on killing her, but he notices his master's camera drone around him, and kills the Padawan.
 Sidious appears as a hologram to Maul to express how he is pleased with Maul's achievement and declares his training complete.
 This is when Sidious also explains that he led the Jedi to the planet where Maul was training so he could kill them, and that it would mark "the beginning of the end for all Jedi."